SAP/spartacus-docs/_pages/dev/ssr/ssr-ccv2-issue-spartacus-version-2.md

 ***

-## New Manifest.json format
+## Resolving the Issue

-The workaround is no longer required if your `manifest.json` is structured like the following example:
+The workaround is no longer required if your `manifest.json` is structured as follows:

 ```json
   "applications": [